-Carcinoid tumors develop from neuroendocrine cells in the GI tract (90%), pancreas, and pulmonary bronchi.
-More than 95% of all GI carcinoids originate in only 3 sites: the appendix, ileum, and rectum.
+Carcinoid tumors develop from neuroendocrine cells in the gastrointestinal tract (90%), pancreas, pulmonary bronchi, and rarely the genitourinary tract.
+More than 95% of all gastrointestinal carcinoids originate in only 3 sites: the appendix, ileum, and rectum.

 Carcinoids can be

-Endocrinologically inert carcinoids are suspected because of their symptoms and signs (eg, pain, luminal bleeding, GI obstruction).
+Endocrinologically inert carcinoids are suspected because of their symptoms and signs (eg, pain, luminal bleeding, gastrointestinal obstruction).
 They can be detected by angiography, CT, or MRI.
 Small-bowel carcinoids may exhibit filling defects or other abnormalities on barium x-rays.
-Definitive diagnosis is made histologically after biopsy or resection.
+Definitive diagnosis and grading is made histologically after biopsy or resection.

-Treament of nonmetastatic carcinoid tumors is usually surgical resection.
-The type of surgery depends on the location in the GI tract and the size of the tumor.
+Treatment of nonmetastatic carcinoid tumors is usually surgical resection.
+The type of surgery depends on the location and the size of the tumor.

 Endocrinologically active carcinoids are diagnosed and treated as described for carcinoid syndrome.